maxtuno/SATX/docs/satx_full_reference.md

 #### `satx.version()`

-What it does: prints a fixed identification banner to stdout.
+What it does: prints a fixed identification banner to stdout and returns the version string.

 Constraints: none.